tobor88/tobor88/README.md

 I'm a **Cloud Solutions & Automation Engineer at Vinebrook Technology** and the founder of **OsbornePro LLC**.

 I work across the boundaries of infrastructure, cloud, security, networking, identity, development, and automation.
+My career has taken me across the technology stack.
-Over the course of my career, I've had to wear a lot of hats, from administering and troubleshooting systems to engineering automation and designing solutions that span multiple technologies.
+From administering and troubleshooting systems to engineering automation and designing solutions that span infrastructure, cloud, networking, identity, security, and software.

 That breadth has shaped how I approach engineering today: **understand the whole system, automate what should be automated, secure it by design, and build solutions that someone can actually operate and maintain.**